allegro/hermes/docs/docs/configuration/internal-format.md

 }
 ```

 ## Custom reading internal messages

 Hermes allows to provide custom implementation of reading Kafka records, for example for reading metadata from Kafka headers.

+To do this, implement the interfaces `MessageContentReader` and `MessageContentReaderFactory`
+and inject the implementation of `MessageContentReaderFactory` into the builder.

 ```java
 class CustomMessageContentReader implements MessageContentReader {